Damon Minor

+Damon Reed Minor (born January 5, 1974) is an American professional baseball coach who most recently served as the assistant hitting coach for the San Francisco Giants of Major League Baseball (MLB).
+As a former first baseman, he played in MLB for the Giants, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Given the nickname "Tiny" by Barry Bonds because of his large frame, 6' 7" 230 lbs, Minor is currently a co-owner of Minor-Foral Baseball Academy, where he gives hitting lessons and coaches prep summer showcase teams.

 College career

 Minor played four years of baseball at the University of Oklahoma from 1993 to 1996 as the designated hitter and was a three-year starter.
 He helped his team win the 1994 National Championship and made it back to the College World Series in 1995.
 His best season came in 1996, when he batted .348 with 14 home runs and 62 RBI and was named an All-American Honorable Mention.

-Minor leagues
+Professional career

+San Francisco Giants

-Minor was drafted by the San Francisco Giants in the 12th round of the 1996 Major League Baseball Draft.
+Minor was drafted by the San Francisco Giants in the 12th round of the 1996 Major League Baseball draft.
 He started his minor league career in 1996 with the Low-A Bellingham Giants.
 He had one of his best years in 1997 with the High-A Bakersfield Blaze; he hit .289 with 31 home runs and 99 RBI.
-Minor split 1998 between High-A San Jose and Double-A Shreveport.
+Minor split 1998 between the High-A San Jose Giants and the Double-A Shreveport Captains.
 In 1999, again with Shreveport, he hit 20 home runs and had 82 RBI.